CRPE affiliate Marguerite Roza is quoted in this Chalkbeat Indiana article about Indianapolis Public Schools implementing the portfolio strategy.

-Edited by Betheny Gross and Ashley Jochim, the four essays in this volume begin a conversation with state education leaders about making the most of every dollar they have.
+Edited by Betheny Gross and Ashley Jochim, this volume begins a conversation with state education leaders about productivity.

 - 1 of 14

 Marguerite Roza and Robin Lake’s blog on fixing Title 1 is highlighted in this Education Week commentary about accountability and school improvement.

 In a guest blog for the Michael and Susan Dell Foundation's occasional series on portfolio districts, Roza explains how student-based allocation facilitates the goal of districtwide improvement.

 The seventh edition of Hopes, Fears, & Reality explores whether charters are living up to their promise of fostering innovation.